 Mount Carlyle Lodge is a comfortable remote backcountry lodge located 60km (37mi) north of Nelson, BC.
 At an elevation of 2,160 m (7,200 ft) in the Kokanee range of the Selirk Mountains, it is one of the highest lodges in British Columbia.

 Mount Carlyle offers lodge-based backcountry skiing & snowboarding, and hiking trips.
-They have been operating since 1987.
+They have been operating since 1998.
 Summer access is a 3.5-hour hike in and winter access is by helicopter.
 Flights to the lodge leave from Kaslo Airport (1-hour drive from Nelson).

-With 28 unique mountain basins, during the winter, it provides an unlimited array of terrain options, mellow to steep freeride descents to endless backcountry exploration.
+With 18 unique mountain basins, during the winter, it provides an unlimited array of terrain options, mellow to steep freeride descents to endless backcountry exploration.
 There is tons of opportunity to travel over five high mountain passes while enjoying spectacular vistas and descents along the way.

 Mount Carlyle Lodge offers hiking packages. – The Sourdough Traverse – For the more adventuresome: a summer, multi-day alpine traverse.
 Campsites, all camping gear, food and guides provided.